based2/KB/network/ip_filter.md

 block from any to 45.55.199.36
 # US https://www.abuseipdb.com/check/
 block from any to 45.55.232.250
-# DFA https://www.bitdefender.com/blog/labs/investigating-worldwide-sms-scams-and-tens-of-millions-of-dollars-in-fraud/ https://red.flag.domains/posts/2023-11-25/ registrar: EPAG Domainservices GmbH
+# DFA https://www.bitdefender.com/blog/labs/investigating-worldwide-sms-scams-and-tens-of-millions-of-dollars-in-fraud/ https://red.flag.domains/posts/ 2024-04-27 espace-renouvellement-enligne[.fr] (registrar: RegistryGate GmbH) moncomptelaposte[.fr] (registrar: RegistryGate GmbH  2023-11-25/ registrar: EPAG Domainservices GmbH
 block from any to 45.56.79.23
 # li891-214.members.linode.com
 block from any to 45.56.89.214